tpike3/tpike3.github.io/niu.md

         <div class="summary-content">
         <div class="summary-caption">Dean, Oettinger School of Science and Technology Intelligence</div>
         <div class="summary-text">
-        <p> &emsp; I served as Dean from November 2021 to August 2024 (when I requested to step down to retire). </p>
+        <p> I served as Dean from November 2021 to August 2024 (when I requested to step down to retire). </p>
             <ul>
                 <li> Led the U.S. Intelligence Community's Science and Technology Intelligence education program, which focuses on the assessment and integration of science and technology for competitive advantage.
-During my tenure, I significantly increasing the level of  technical education in the curriculum and the associated technical literacy of the School's students </li>
+During my tenure, I significantly increased the level of  technical education in the curriculum and the associated technical literacy of the School's students </li>
                 <br>
                 <li> Led and coordinated 60+ research projects annually, driving the integration of cutting-edge technologies notably AI and quantum technology into analysis, collection, sensemaking, cybersecurity, and economics.
 Research efforts resulted in everything from policy updates to AI tools immediately integrated into organizations. </li>
                 <br>